jupyterhub/mybinder.org-user-guide/doc/about/support.md

   We pay for this infrastructure via donations of credits and money from the community.
 - **Personnel to operate mybinder.org**: Running a heavily-used and complex cloud service requires expertise in cloud infrastructure development and operation.
   We receive in-kind contributions from several individuals and organizations to help us sustain these operations.

+## Join our team

+There are many ways that you can contribute to the Binder project, and the Binder community welcomes any and all contributions that others are willing to give.

+To get started contributing, check out [the JupyterHub Team Compass guide to contributing](https://jupyterhub-team-compass.readthedocs.io/en/latest/team/skills.html).

+Here are a few ways that you can begin contributing to the Binder project as an individual.

+### Contribute to the Binder documentation

+This repository is a "meta-repository" for the Binder user documentation.
+If you notice anything missing, or feel that it could be improved, please [open an issue to discuss](https://github.com/jupyterhub/binder/issues/new/choose).

+Check out [the documentation contribution guide](https://github.com/jupyterhub/binder/blob/master/CONTRIBUTING.rst) for more information.

+### Contribute to the codebase of the Binder Project

+Most of the code used by the Binder Project is not hosted in this repository.
+If you'd like to contribute to the code, check out [the JupyterHub Team Compass guide to contributing](https://jupyterhub-team-compass.readthedocs.io/en/latest/team/skills.html).